 Vice Mayor Cook-Mucci worked with Ravenwood High School's Speech and Debate program for five years, leading them to state and national recognition.
 She is active at Nolensville First United Methodist Church and has served as a leader for middle and high school youth there.

 Vice Mayor Cook-Mucci and her husband Jeff have four children.

-Commissioner Lisa Lenahan Garramone was born in West Tennessee and moved to Middle Tennessee in 1994.
+Commissioner Lisa Garramone was born in West Tennessee and moved to Middle Tennessee in 1994.
 She earned both her undergraduate degree and Master of Accountancy degree at Belmont University.
-Currently, she works as a business systems support manager for Caterpillar Financial Services Corporation and leads a global team.
+Currently, she works as a Lean and Strategy Consultant supporting the Information Services team at Caterpillar Financial Services Corporation.
+She has led global teams at Caterpillar as well.
 Prior to her time at Caterpillar, she spent 16 years in operations with Starbucks Coffee Corporation.

 Commissioner Garramone is an active member of the Nolensville and Middle Tennessee community.
 She volunteered for the Economic Development Committee in 2019 in Nolensville and served until she was elected to the board of commissioners in 2020.
 She volunteered with the Together Nolensville team for the March for Equality in 2020.
 She volunteers regularly with Junior Achievement through Caterpillar.
 She served as a mentor for students at Belmont University through their Purpose Mentorship program in 2021-2022.
 Additionally, she has served on multiple employee resource groups within both Caterpillar and Starbucks to enhance diversity and inclusion (she started three of these groups from the ground up).